-And he rode on a cherub, and did fly: yea, he did fly on the wings of the wind. (verse ten).
+And he rode on a cherub, and flew: yes, he flew on the wings of the wind. (verse ten).

 God is able to move with a speed beyond human comprehension.
 Yet the answers to our prayers often are delayed.
 Sometimes they are delayed until we are tempted to give up, to withdraw in retreat.
 At other times the answer is handed to us immediately.